 At the effective time of the Partnership Merger on the Closing Date (the "Partnership Merger Effective Time"), each issued and outstanding unit of limited partnership interest in Moody I OP was automatically cancelled and retired and converted into 0.41 Class A units of limited partnership interest in the Surviving Partnership.
 Each unit of limited partnership interest in the Moody I OP designated as a special partnership unit, pursuant to the Moody I OP's limited partnership agreement, was automatically cancelled and retired and ceased to exist.
-Each outstanding unit of limited partnership interest in the OP remained as one unit of limited partnership interest in the Surviving Partnership, and each unit of limited partnership interest in the OP designated as a special partnership unit, pursuant to the limited partnership agreement of the OP, remained as one special unit in the Surviving Partnership.
+Each outstanding unit of limited partnership interest in the OP remained as one unit of limited partnership interest in the OP designated as a special partnership unit, pursuant to the limited partnership agreement of the OP, remained as one special unit in the Surviving Partnership.